Utah National Guard supports 59th Presidential Inauguration

-U.S. Soldiers with the Utah National Guard work together to offload equipment and personal gear at Joint Base Andrews, Maryland, Jan.
-15, 2021.
-National Guard Soldiers and Airmen from several states have traveled to Washington, D.C. to supplement federal and district authorities responsible for securing the U.S. Capitol for the 59th presidential inauguration.
-(U.S. Army photo by Sgt.
+U.S. Soldiers with the Utah National Guard stage themselves outside the U.S. Capitol in Washington, D.C., Jan.
+16, 2021.
+National Guard Soldiers and Airmen from several states have traveled to Washington to provide support to federal and district authorities leading up to the 59th Presidential Inauguration.
+(U.S. Army National Guard photo by Sgt.
 Jordan Hack)

 |Date Taken: